 So what does a Water<Less® technique look like?
-Instead of washing denim with fabric softener to create that worn-in feel, we might tumble jeans with bottle caps and golf balls, taking the water out of the wash altogether — and saving 96% of it during the finishing process.
+Instead of washing denim with fabric softener to create that worn-in feel, we might tumble jeans with bottle caps and golf balls, taking the water out of the wash altogether — and saving up to 96% of it during the finishing process.

 Saving water is more important than profits.
 That’s why we invited other apparel companies to our Eureka Innovation Lab – so they could learn how to implement our Water<Less® practices in their own factories.